hayleyberryl2s/wsl2-guides/README.md

 code --install-extension xdebug.php-debug
 ```

-In the "Run and Debug" tab in VS Code (Ctrl+Shift+D), click the cog in the top-left to edit the project's launch.conf.
+In the "Run and Debug" tab in VS Code (Ctrl+Shift+D), click the cog in the top-left to edit the project's launch.json.
+(Or just copy the launch.json in the root of this repo)

 Edit the launch.config to match the following.
 Update the `pathMappings` to match the project's location on your WSL2 guest.